 Image

-Remission and low disease activity (LDA) were sustained for at least 12 weeks (assessments were at week 40 and week 52 visits).
+Remission and LDA were sustained for at least 12 weeks (assessments were at Weeks 40 and 52).

-ACPA: anti-citrullinated protein antibodies; ACR: American College of Rheumatology; CRP: C-reactive protein; DAS28(ESR): disease activity score, 28 joints (erythrocyte sedimentation rate); DMARD: disease-modifying antirheumatic drug; EULAR: European League Against Rheumatism; LDA: low disease activity; MTX: methotrexate; QW: once a week; Q2W: every 2 weeks; RA: rheumatoid arthritis; RF: rheumatoid factor; TNFi: tumor necrosis factor inhibitor.
+ACPA, anti-citrullinated protein antibodies; ACR, American College of Rheumatology; CRP, C-reactive protein; DAS28(ESR), disease activity score, 28 joints (erythrocyte sedimentation rate); DMARD, disease-modifying antirheumatic drug; ESR, erythrocyte sedimentation rate; EULAR, European League Against Rheumatism; LDA, low disease activity; MTX, methotrexate; QW, once a week; Q2W, every 2 weeks; Q4W, every 4 weeks; RA, rheumatoid arthritis; RF, rheumatoid factor; TNF, tumor necrosis factor; TNFi, tumor necrosis factor inhibitor.

 Joint count based on: